Skip to content

 Reference: Consul Architecture Overview

 Consul clients run on nearly all servers (VMs and GKE nodes).
-These assist in helping the consul servers with service/client discovery.
+These assist in helping the Consul servers with service/client discovery.
 The clients also all talk to each other, this helps distribute information about new clients, the consul servers, and changes to infrastructure topology.

-Consul Server ports are exposed by a Loadbalancer Service and can be reached by Consul clients from outside the k8s Cluster.
+Consul Server ports are exposed by a Loadbalancer Service and can be reached by Consul clients from outside the Kubernetes Cluster.
 All firewall ports are open as necessary such that all components that will have consul deployed will be able to successfully talk to each other.

 @startuml